 As a systems engineer, I find that the most valuable skill learned in my undergraduate career was problem solving.
 I have to understand the relationship between different systems and how to logically work through a problem when a system goes down.
 I have also been able to use some statistical knowledge on a side project where I was asked to help analyze an employee survey.

 Advice to Truman students getting ready to hit the job market:

 My main advice for students is try and get an internship as early as possible.
 It really helps you know whether or not you like a certain area.
 For me, an internship also got me a full time position at Boeing.
-My other advice is to make sure you start networking early on in your career.
-For example, right now I work with a lot of engineering managers.
-I told them about my interest in getting into systems engineering, and now they are helping me look for different job postings and are giving me interview tips.
+My other advice to make sure you start networking early on in your career.
+Networking allowed me to switch from a position in finance to engineering.